SerPapanin/rsschool-devops-course-tasks/README.md

   Folder contains YAML files defining GitHub Actions workflows.
 - screenshots/:\
   Directory contains screenshots of installed software versions and 2FA enabled on root and terraform_user accounts
-- iam_role.tf:\
+- terraform/modules/iam:\
-  Terraform file in which was implemented creation IAM role for GitHub Actions and Identity Provider and Trust policies for Github Actions
+  Terraform directory in which was implemented creation IAM role for GitHub Actions and Identity Provider and Trust policies for Github Actions
-- provider.tf:\
+- terraform/provider.tf:\
   Terraform file where AWS provider was configured and described
-- variables.tf:\
-  This file defines the input variables for the Terraform project.
-- aws_backend.conf:\
+- terraform/aws_backend.conf:\
   File for configuration AWS provider to run locally: S3 and so on

 ### Terraform variables (variables.tf)